Primary care accelerator projects appointed

-The projects will be evaluated with a view to publishing an article in the appropriate journal as sharing the knowledge across the region.
+The project plans are being developed and the projects will be evaluated with a view to publishing an article in the appropriate journal as sharing the knowledge across the region.

 - Does the project align to the five year forward view and / or increase the use of genetics across the eastern region?